WHEN AND WHY YOU SHOULD CALL A WORKERS’ COMP ATTORNEY.

 4. YOU’RE HAVING TROUBLE GETTING THE TREATMENT YOU NEED.

+Should I get a lawyer for workers comp?
 Sometimes it can take insurance companies a long time to approve expensive medical treatments, including surgery, after a work-related injury.
 Your health and healing are most important after an injury, so hire a lawyer to put pressure on the insurance company to get your treatment in a timely manner.

 5. YOU HAVE OR PLAN TO APPLY FOR PERMANENT DISABILITY OR RECEIVE OTHER GOVERNMENT BENEFITS.